 Flu Vaccine Clinics

-Ledge Light Health District will provide free flu vaccines around the District over the next few months.
-The regular quadrivalent flu shots will be available on a first-come, first-served basis at no cost for individuals 12 years and older.
+Ledge Light Health District will provide free flu vaccines at our clinics in October.
+The regular and high dose flu shots will be available on a first-come, first-served basis at no cost for individuals 3 years and older.
 Parents/Guardians must be present for children under 18 years old.
-The high-dose flu vaccine recommended for seniors is not offered at these clinics.
-No appointment, no ID, or no insurance required.
+Please call Mary at 860-326-0753 to register.

 It is recommended that people wear a tank top, short-sleeved shirt, or loose-fitting clothes for easy access to the upper arm.